techidaily/site-win11-tips/source/_posts/tips-for-troubleshooting-windows-registry-issues.md

 2. Go to the top bar in the Registry Editor window and click on**File > Import** .
 ![Importing old registry backup in Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/importing-old-registry-backup-in-windows-11.jpg)
 3. Navigate to the registry backup file location on your system.**Select** the registry file and click on the**Open** button to begin importing the file.
-4. Wait for a few minutes for the import to complete.**Restart** your system.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KF793jv1LIc?si=fJOogQJ2f8JUfTzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DEqoiNArwjQ?si=oaL_lgnI-RxY5Qy_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+4. Wait for a few minutes for the import to complete.**Restart** your system.

 ### 6\.
 Check for Malware on Your System